We operate four venues on event day with Blackmores volunteers posted at all four, including;

-In the venues, the work-teams are made up of Workforce Managers, Supervisors, Team Leaders, Workforce Support and Crew along with various other Event Staff who all support one another to deliver an excellent event to all participants and spectators.
-As a Medibank volunteer, you will have the choice between the Start, Finish & Recovery Venues and the roles that are available at those locations.
+In the venues, the work-teams are made up of Workforce Managers, Area Supervisors, Team Leaders, Workforce Support and Crew along with various other Event Staff who all support one another to deliver an excellent event to all participants and spectators.
+As a Blackmores volunteer, you will have the choice between the Start, Finish & Recovery Venues and the roles that are available at those locations.
 The Venues are made up of Venue Generic Roles and Venue Specific Roles.

 Venue Generic Volunteer Roles:

 Workforce Support are required to perform volunteer crew check-in/out and assist the Workforce Manager where required.
 You will liaise with the Team Leaders of each functional area in the venue and support them in the deployment of crew members.
 The role of the WFS in venues varies depending on the assigned location.
 You will also assist the Volunteer Manager pre-event by calling your venue Team Leaders to confirm their attendance and answer any last minute questions they may have about the day.

 You must be available to attend a mandatory evening training/briefing session prior to Event Day to gain further information about your Roles & Responsibilities as a Workforce Support.
 (Tuesday 30th August 2016)